Belarus in talks with China, India, others on potash giant

 Selling a piece of Belaruskali, which has major clients in China, India and Brazil and is the jewel in the crown of Belarussian industry, came to the fore last year when the former Soviet republic was in the grip of a balance-of-payments crisis.

-A Moscow-led regional fund bailed out Belarus on condition that it privatized $2.5 billion a year in state assets.
+A Moscow-led regional fund bailed out Belarus on condition that it privatised $2.5 billion a year in state assets.

 Minsk met the 2011 quota by selling its gas pipeline network to Russia's Gazprom but appeared to back off talk of a Belaruskali sale.